yuxuansh/final_project_yuxuan.md/README.md

 The data sources mentioned above could be used to draw charts.
 They solidly back up my topic and provide evidence.
 ## Method and medium
 My plan has four steps:
-1. Conceive my story.
+a.
+Conceive my story.
 (It has been introduced in the outline)
-2. Collect all the data needed and record the sources clearly.
+b.
+Collect all the data needed and record the sources clearly.
-3. Use these data to draw various charts following my storyline and write a few sentence to describe each chart.
+c.
+Use these data to draw various charts following my storyline and write a few sentence to describe each chart.
-4. Create a story map using Esri Story Maps.
+d.
+Create a story map using Esri Story Maps.
 Put all the charts into the map and adjust the animation, size, color etc.
 Plus: If it is necessary, I might insert a short video into my story map, making my whole story more vivid.